 They’ve been around since 2002, but in recent years, Citizens of Humanity has transitioned to a more sustainably focused business model from automated denim cutting machines to maximize efficiency and minimize fabric waste to implementing new laser technology, which cuts down on water usage.
 Every pair of jeans is made at their own sewing and laundry facilities in LA.

 This sustainable, size-inclusive brand is a go-to for classic silhouettes from skinnies to straight legs.

 3. Everlane, $68 to $78

 Our pick: Everlane The ’90s Cheeky Straight Jean, $78

 Everlane is synonymous with ethical quality and this nostalgia-inspired pair is made from premium non-stretch Japanese denim for a “butt-boosting” fit.

-For ‘70s-inspired denim with a “Best Asset” fit (which is a proprietary construction technique designed to create lift on the backside with stretch pockets that smooth and slim in the front), Aritzia’s new in-house denim brand, Denim Forum, features jeans made from organic cotton and Green Screen-certified fabric softeners.
+For ‘70s-inspired denim with a “Best Asset” fit (which is a proprietary construction technique designed to create lift on the backside with stretch pockets that smooth and slim in the front), Aritzia’s new in-house denim brand, Denim Forum, features sustainable jeans made from organic cotton and Green Screen-certified fabric softeners.